deepanshut041/MlAgents/README.md

 **:video_camera: [Watch trained Agent](.)**

-**:warning: Enviroment Solved :x:**
+**:warning: Environment Solved :x:**

 ### Hallway

 <p align="center"><img src="./media/hallway.png" height="350px"></p>

-Environment where the agent needs to find information in a room, remember it, and use it to move to the correct goal.
-Here Goal is to move to the goal which corresponds to the color of the block in the room.
+The Environment where the agent needs to find information in a room, remember it and use it to move to the correct goal.
+Here the goal is to move to the goal which corresponds to the color of the block in the room.

 **:file_folder: [Implementation](./hallway)**